-MIGA’s coverage has been sought in relation to a Non-Honoring of Sovereign Financial Obligations by a State-Owned Enterprise (NHSOE) guarantee for a US dollar debt financing structure of up to US$ 150 million with a tenor of up to 17 years.
+On January 14, 2022, MIGA has issued a guarantee in connection with a Non-Honoring of Sovereign Financial Obligations by a State-Owned Enterprise (NHSOE).
+This guarantee pertains to a US dollar debt financing structure of up to US$ 128 million with a tenor of up to 17 years.

-The MIGA guaranteed loan will be used by FDN to provide senior debt financing to Sociedad Portuaria Puerto Bahia Colombia de Urabá S.A. for the construction, development and operation of Puerto de Antioquia, a greenfield multipurpose private concession port facility in the Gulf of Urabá with total investment of approximately US$ 650 million.
-The port will operate under a 30-year concession agreement granted by the Government of Colombia through the National Agency for Infrastructure (ANI).
+The MIGA-guaranteed loan is currently being utilized by FDN to provide senior debt financing to Sociedad Portuaria Puerto Bahia Colombia de Urabá S.A. for the construction, development, and operation of Puerto de Antioquia.
+This project involves the establishment of a greenfield multipurpose private concession port facility located in the Gulf of Urabá, with a total investment of approximately US$ 650 million.

 The project is a Category A under MIGA’s Policy on Environmental and Social Sustainability.
 Click here for the project’s Environmental and Social Review Summary.